 Our duties and how we may look to support you

 If you are homeless or threatened with homelessness, statutory duties enable us to work with you to help remain in your current accommodation or to find you somewhere else to live.

-These duties are the prevention duty, where for 56 days we will work with you to try and prevent you from becoming homeless and the relief duty where for another 56 days we will try and help you resolve your homelessness.
+These duties are the prevention duty, where for 56 days we will work with you to try to prevent you from becoming homeless and the relief duty where for another 56 days we will try to help you resolve your homelessness.

 During these duties we will look to do a number of things to support you, this will vary depending on why you are threatened with homelessness or have become homeless.
 We can but are not limited to: